 Tonski holds an MFA from the Design | Media Arts department at UCLA.
 He studied computer science at Brown University and worked as a Technical Director at Pixar Animation Studios.
 He has spoken at the Haystack Mountain School of Craft and The School for Poetic Computation.
 Recipient of an Ars Electronica 2014 Award of Distinction, he was awarded a 2013 Sustainable Arts Foundation grant and was a 2010 fellow at the Carnegie Mellon University Studio for Creative Inquiry.

-He is currently an assistant professor in the Art and Technology Studies Department at the School of the Art Institute of Chicago.
+He is currently an Associate Professor in the Art and Technology Studies Department at the School of the Art Institute of Chicago.
 His creative work has been exhibited in China, in Brazil, and throughout Europe and the United States.